Understanding Polysomnography and Diagnosing Sleep Disorders

 A sleep study also called polysomnography is a test performed to diagnose sleep disorders.
 It monitors your sleep patterns by recording your breathing rate, heart rate, the level of oxygen in your blood, and the movement of your eyes, hands, and legs during sleep.
 The results of the test help your doctor devise treatment methods to cure the underlying disorder.

 In-Lab Sleep Study

-An in-lab sleep study, also known as a polysomnogram, is a test that evaluates various aspects of sleep and is performed in a sleep laboratory or hospital while you are sleeping.
-The study provides your doctor with a complete evaluation of your brain activity, breathing pattern, levels of oxygen, heart rate, eye and leg movements, and muscle activity during sleep.
-These are correlated with various sleep-related problems.
+In-lab sleep studies, also known as polysomnograms, evaluate various sleep aspects in a lab or hospital.
+They provide a complete assessment of brain activity, breathing, oxygen levels, heart rate, eye and leg movements, and muscle activity during sleep.
+These are correlated with sleep-related issues.